 Athens Peer Court is administered in partnership with the Street Law program at the University of Georgia’s School of Law, the Department of Juvenile Justice and with Judge Shearer at the Athens Clarke County juvenile court.

-Contact public service assistant Emily Boness, J.D. to learn more about implementing a peer court leadership program in your community.
+Contact public service associate Emily Boness, J.D. to learn more about implementing a peer court leadership program in your community.

 Visit the Athens Peer Court website to learn more about the program and how to be involved.